 Affiliate links are in every True Love Scam Recovery article.
 Clicks on these links provide minor compensation to keep the site running. www.truelovescam.com and its agents are not licensed as attorneys, medical doctors, psychiatrists, psychologists, or therapists.
 See the entire and full True Love Scam Recovery Privacy Policy and Legal Agreement and Disclaimer here.
 Thank you.

-Can narcissistic sociopaths love their kids? (every sociopath is 100% narcissistic.)
-We’d certainly like to think every parent loves their children.
-When a sociopath ensnares us, and we’re in the throes of getting away and trying to put together what we were dragged through, it’s Twilight Zone enough to absorb the idea that they did’t love us, let alone pondering if sociopaths love their kids or not.
+When we’re in the throes of getting away from a pathological parasitic predator and trying to put together what we were dragged through, it’s Twilight Zone enough to absorb the idea that they didn’t love us, let alone pondering if sociopaths love their kids or not.

 Do Sociopaths Love Their Kids?

 Remember, sociopaths fake all caring and any seemingly loving emotions.
 They really and truly feel none of it.
-They do pretend to care about kids… it can seem real through our hopeful view of things.
+They do pretend to care about kids… It can seem real through our hopeful view of things.

 What would getting your kids safely away mean to you?